Fredolx/open-tv/README.md

 # Open-TV

-Simple IPTV Front-end and alternative to Hypnotix.
-Made with VueJS and Electron.
+Simple Rust IPTV Front-end and alternative to Hypnotix.
+Made with Tauri.
+This is my first app in Rust as a C# Developer, if you see anything that could be improved, feel free to contribute.

 ![alt text](https://github.com/Fredolx/open-tv/blob/main/demo.png)